Geerodge/georgemc.co.uk/src/pages/index.md

 newsletter:
   heading: "Grow Traffic.
 Drive Sales.
 Earn More."
   subtitle: "The Primo Post Newsletter"
-  content: "Once a week you'll get an email with my latest tips and insights to grow your online business."
+  content: "Once a week you'll get an email that will help you grow your business.
+It includes one tip from me and three resources from others."
 testimonials:
   heading: "Testimonials"
 seo: